 Crating / Leashing Your Pet

 To ensure the safety of your pet, yourself, and our other patients and their owners, cats must be crated, and dogs must be either crated or kept on a leash at County Line Animal Hospital during their time in the waiting room, parking lot and other common areas.
 Please double check that your carriers are not broken anywhere.
 Even one broken latch can result in an escaped pet.
 And please do not use cardboard pet carriers.
 These have shown to be unsafe for containing your pet.

 Payment is due at the time of service.
 We accept checks, cash, Visa, Mastercard and Discover.
 We do not offer any other form of payment plans.

 To ensure your pet’s well-being, medication requests will be filled only if your pet is up to date on vaccinations and other wellness screening.
-This is also mandatory for our grooming and boarding services as well.
+Vaccinations are also mandatory for our grooming and boarding services.

 Is required to assess your pet’s health prior to surgical procedures, and also provides a useful baseline for future reference.